 - 1. No Current Average Any contestant without a current ringer average at their pitching distance shall pitch a minimum of one hundred (100) consecutive shoes on a sanctioned court to establish their tournament seeding percentage.
-This qualifying must be scored in writing and witnessed by two (2) NHPA members no more than thirty (30) days prior to the entry deadline.
+This qualifying must be scored in writing and witnessed by one (1) NHPA member no more than thirty (30) days prior to the entry deadline.
 Note: This 100-shoe qualifier is not a sanctioned event.
 Alternately, NHPA Sanctioned League ringer percentage averages may be used if they are based on one hundred (100) or more shoes. - 2.
 Less Than Three (3) Events Contestants with less than three (3) sanctioned events shall use the combined ringer percentage average of the one (1) or two (2) sanctioned events in which they have pitched.
-This may include the one hundred (100)-shoe qualifier described above. - Other Options The number of sanctioned events required for entering Charter tournaments may vary and shall be determined and announced in advance by the Tournament/League Officials.
+This may include the one hundred (100)-shoe qualifier described above. - 3.
+Other Options The number of sanctioned events required for entering Charter tournaments may vary and shall be determined and announced in advance by the Tournament/League Officials. - 4.
+Physically Challenged Pitchers a pitcher may apply to their Charter to reestablish a new ringer percentage due to a medical or physical issue.
+Upon approval from their